 HDL cholesterol can be influenced by lifestyle modification.

-Smoking reduces HDL-cholesterol and smoking cessation is associated with a modest increase in HDL cholesterol.
+Smoking reduces HDL cholesterol, and smoking cessation is associated with moderately increased levels.

 Regular aerobic exercise can modestly increase HDL cholesterol.
-This increase is related to the frequency and intensity of physical activity, with greatest increases in HDL cholesterol occurring with frequent, low-intensity exercise, such as five 30-minute sessions per week.
+This increase is related to the frequency and intensity of physical activity, with greatest increases occurring with frequent, low-intensity exercise, such as five 30-minute sessions per week.

 Obesity is associated with low HDL cholesterol levels and high triglyceride levels.
 A negative correlation exists between HDL cholesterol and body mass index (BMI), meaning that HDL cholesterol tends to be lower with increasing BMI.
 Weight loss usually raises HDL cholesterol.

-Intake of saturated fats usually increases both LDL- and HDL-cholesterol.
-Substituting monounsaturated fat for saturated fatty acids may improve the ratio between LDL- and HDL-cholesterol.
+Intake of saturated fats usually increases both LDL- and HDL cholesterol.
+Substituting monounsaturated fat for saturated fatty acids may improve the ratio between these two subfractions of cholesterol.

 Limiting intake of simple carbohydrates is usually helpful, in particular, if triglycerides are elevated.
 This is often the case in obese people and those with metabolic syndrome.

-A diet rich in n–3 polyunsaturated fatty acids (omega-3) – sources include oils (olive, canola, soy, flaxseed), nuts (almonds, peanuts, walnuts, pecans), cold-water fish (salmon, mackerel), and shellfish — with limited carbohydrates, such as those found in ready-to-eat cereals, potatoes, white bread, and snack foods, can be recommended to increase HDL cholesterol.
+A diet rich in n–3 polyunsaturated fatty acids (omega-3) – sources include oils (olive, canola, soy, flaxseed), nuts (almonds, peanuts, walnuts, pecans), cold-water fish (salmon, mackerel), and shellfish — with limited carbohydrates, such as those found in ready-to-eat cereals, potatoes, white bread, and snack foods, is often recommended.

 Several classes of medications increase HDL cholesterol levels; these include niacin and fibrates, and, to a lesser degree, statins.
 With the exception of statins, drug therapy that elevates HDL cholesterol has not been shown to improve outcome or reduce the risk of coronary events.

-The 2013 American College of Cardiology/American Heart Association Guidelines on the Treatment of Blood Cholesterol to Reduce Cardiovascular Risk do not make a recommendation to add therapy to raise low HDL cholesterol in patients who are on maximal statin therapy.
+The 2013 American College of Cardiology/American Heart Association Guidelines for the Treatment of Blood Cholesterol to Reduce Cardiovascular Risk do not make a recommendation to add therapy to raise low HDL cholesterol in patients who are on maximal statin therapy.